Thriving Families Defining, detecting and tackling child neglect

 - provide a targeted, flexible, integrated approach to tackling neglect through delivering bespoke assessments and evidence-based interventions.

 - collaborate directly with families to provide assessment and services, giving them every opportunity to effect change and thereby ensure the best possible outcomes for children and young people

 Neglect is a common issue particularly in Swansea and Neath Port Talbot where the proportion of children on the child protection register due to neglect is

-Explanation: In 2014/15 46% of children on child protection registers in Swansea, 43% in Neath Port Talbot, 28% in Bidgend and 29% in Carmarthenshire are on them due to neglect – compared to 40% in Wales.
+Explanation: In 2015/16 54% of registrations to child protection registers in Swansea, 52% in Neath Port Talbot, 39% in Bidgend and 39% in Carmarthenshire were due to neglect – compared to 48% for Wales as a whole.

 How Thriving Families works

 We've built on extensive experience and research to develop a consistent approach to child neglect.
 We make sure families receive the right support at the right time by working with them at every step of their journey - from assessing neglect through to finding the right services to help prevent and address it.

 When a family is referred to us, we work with them in 2 key stages: assessing neglect and finding the right services to help.

 We carry out an assessment which is made-to-measure for the needs of each family.
 This helps answer 4 questions about the type, scale, impact and reason behind neglect.

 The assessment shows the current or potential impact of neglect on the child's physical and emotional development so that we can provide them with the most appropriate support.
 And it helps parents understand the concerns and what they can do.